technology available was based on the use of Vacuum Tubes (Valves)

 and the other mostly Arriflex, were for external inserts in studio

 productions.
 Processed Film was then edited to meet the programme

 requirements.
 Film eiting benches were used fitted with either simple

 In the 50s editors had no way of

 looking at film except with a big stand alone viewing machine like

 a Moviola or an English Acmade.
-Later the ABC had German flat bed
+The procurement of the German flat

 A typical Film